Most small contractors think they have a scheduling problem.

 And clarity is cheaper than fixing mistakes.

-Why is technician availability so important for small contractors?
+Why is technician availability important for scheduling?

-How does poor visibility increase overtime costs?
+Why does unclear availability increase overtime costs?